 Now, you might have realised that we’ve mentioned only the “typical analysis” instead of a guaranteed analysis as most pet foods have.
 This brand does not include a guaranteed analysis on their labels or their site.
 Instead, Hypro Premium only shows a typical analysis, which makes us unsure about recipe reliability from bag to bag.

 Some companies avoid stating guaranteed analysis because having one implies constant re-testing of the product: if consumers have the product tested and it doesn’t match the guaranteed analysis, brands can be in legal trouble.
 A “typical” analysis doesn’t have this issue.
-Because of this, it makes us question the recipes used, particularly if you’re feeding sensitive dogs.
+Because of this, it makes us question the recipes used, particularly if you’re feeding sensitive dogs like mine.
 On the other hand, for a pet food to be AAFCO-compliant it needs to feature a guaranteed analysis , so this means Hypro Premium doesn’t follow all AAFCO guidelines.

 Finally, we have some issues with the broad generalisations in Hypro Premium’s ingredient list.
 For example, instead of listing chicken and duck as different items, they have lumped them together as “meat meals (chicken & duck)”.
 This signals that the company is trying to make themselves look better: if ingredients were split, they probably wouldn’t be first on the list.
 Although common, we don’t agree with this tactic: it’s deceiving for the consumer and tends to hide a less-than-ideal composition.

 The bulk of this food is made up of “meat meals” (chicken and duck), faba beans, chickpeas, and “vegetables” (including potato, carrot, spinach).
 It is impossible to know how much of the meat is chicken or duck, and which exactly are the vegetables used.
 It is evident beans are probably the main ingredient and are split equally with the meat.